 No. Aluminium compounds are the active ingredients in antiperspirants, which are currently dominating the deodorant market.
 If there is a build-up of sweat this can cause skin irritation especially for those with sensitive skin.
 For this reason sebamed does not have aluminium compounds in their deodorants.

 Protection against body odour is as effective using a deodorants without aluminium salts, as deodorants containing aluminum compounds, when they are not perfume deodorants that just mask the body odour.
 Aluminium deodorants, the so-called antiperspirants, do however have the added effect of curbing the sweat flow, which keeps the armpits dry.
 To many consumers, this is just as important as the protection from body odour.
 However, due to exactly this feature, people with sensitive skin are more likely to suffer irritation as a result and for this reason will often find deodorants without aluminium more suitable.

 Yes, but it is best to use one that doesn’t contain alcohol.
 Those that do will sting your skin. sebamed Balsam Deodorant sensitive and sebamed FOR MEN Deodorant sensitive are ideal here.

 The vast majority of sebamed products do not contain any ingredients of animal origin.
-Some exceptions are sebamed products that contain beeswax (Cera alba), a chitin derivative from crab shells (Carboxymethyl Chitin), a keratin hydrolysate (Hydrolyzed Keratin) from sheep's wool, a hydrolysate from the cocoons of silkworms (Hydrolyzed Silk), bees honey (Honey extract), gelatin (Gelatin) or lactose (Fucose).
+Some exceptions are sebamed products that contain beeswax (Cera alba), a chitin derivative from crab shells (Carboxymethyl Chitin), a keratin hydrolysate (Hydrolyzed Keratin) from sheep's wool, a hydrolysate from the cocoons of silkworms (Hydrolyzed Silk), bees honey (Honey extract) or gelatin (Gelatin).
 The ingredients (…) are also listed in the respective product description on the homepage, as well as on the product packaging itself.
 We will gladly answer any further questions via the contact form.